oshears/osgames/obsidian/OSGames/devlogs/Devlog 21.md

 # At a glance
 - [[#Lonnie's Fishtank]]: I tested out some new ideas for challenging players in this game with managing their fish and keeping them alive.
 - [[#Claude Sonet 3.7]]: I implemented a bunch of different projects on my home server by getting Claude AI to program some solutions.
+- **Persona 5**: I also started getting back into playing Persona 5.
+Man it's quite a long game, but I enjoy the story!
+- **The Godfather 2:** Gia and I also started watching the Godfather 2.
+It's turning out to be better than I thought it was going to be!
+I think it's more enjoyable than the first now that the characters are all setup.

 # Lonnie's Fishtank